01_SustainableProteinPowders_Banner.webp

 What is a protein supplement?

-Protein supplements are made of protein-rich foods (like milk, soy, oat or insects) that have been dried and crushed, pressed or otherwise processed into forms that make it easier for those looking to boost their protein intake.
+Protein supplements are made of protein-rich foods (like milk, soy, oats or insects) that have been dried and crushed, pressed or otherwise processed into forms that make it easier for those looking to boost their protein intake.
 Two of the most popular forms are protein powders and protein bars, where raw protein is often mixed with flavourings, as well as additional vitamins and minerals to boost its nutritional profile.1

 Traditionally, the most common source of protein used in protein powders and supplements is whey protein.
-Whey is a protein-rich liquid isolated from cows’ milk – so if dairy products are one of the major drivers of land use, water use and greenhouse gas emissions worldwide2,7, does that mean whey protein powders and supplements have a large environmental footprint too?
+Whey is a protein-rich liquid isolated from cows’ milk – so if dairy products are one of the major drivers of land use, water use and greenhouse gas emissions worldwide2,7, does that mean whey protein powders and supplements have a large environmental footprint, too?

 Read more about the true cost of milk production.